habdenscrimen/pocketbook-export-highlights/readme.md

 - [x] See the list of highlights.
 - [x] Copy highlight by click.
 - [x] Sort highlights by author and book name.
+- [x] Add the ability to run the app via Docker.